-At the start of any project you’ll be pulling together a new team of people.
-That may include people that you haven’t worked with before, people who have specific expertise or people who you need to consult with to make sure you set you project up with the best chance of success.
+At the start of any project, you’ll be pulling together a new team of people.
+That may include people that you haven’t worked with before, people who have specific expertise or people who you need to consult to make sure you set your to project up with the best chance of success.

 Subject matter experts (SMEs) are people who are highly skilled in their area and who will either be working with you or who can advise you on key aspects of the project.
 As they are often incredibly busy and deeply knowledgeable in their subject area (they are experts, after all), it can be daunting working with them – especially if you don’t share their expertise.
 It’s even harder to know whether your lack of knowledge is being used against you, say, when you’re asking someone to estimate a particular task.

 Few people have experience interviewing someone, let alone knowledge of how to get the most valuable information which is vital to translating complex topics into action items on a plan.
 Our guide is intended to help you successfully meet those SMEs and get the truth you need from them to deliver your project successfully.

 Think about what you want to get out of the interview.
 The purpose of meeting with your subject matter expert could be:

 - To translate complex project features for the project charter, Statement of Work or roadmap

 - To identify tasks or deliverables for your project plan

 - To get to know them and to start building a trusted working relationship